-- What forces exist around me? (introduction to forces) Research - What is gravity and why is it important?
+- What is gravity and why is it important?
 Research - What is friction and why is it important?
 Research - Which material is best for the sole of a shoe when walking on ice?
-Problem solving WSs2, WSs3, WSs4, WSs5, WSs6 - What is air resistance and why is it important? - How does the (size, material, shape etc) of a parachute affect the rate an object falls?
-Fair testing WSs1, WSs2, WSs3, WSs4, WSs5, WSs6, WSs7 chn choose variable. - What is water resistance?
+Problem solving/Fair testing Predicting, setting up tests, observing, recording, interpreting results and evaluating.measuring in N - What is air resistance and why is it important? - What is water resistance?
 Why is it important?
-Research - What are pulleys, levers and gears?
-Where are they used?
-Research
+Research - What are levers?
+How does moving the pivot position affect a lever?
+Research why are they important too.
+Moderated resources have ideas. - What are pulleys? why are they important too.
+Different types of pulleys